lamg/proxy/README.md

 [![GoDoc][0]][1] [![Go Report Card][2]][3]

 HTTP/HTTPS proxy library that dials connections using the network interface and parent proxy (HTTP or SOCKS5) determined by a custom procedure, having request method, URL, remote address and time as parameters.
-The dialed connection is controlled by another custom procedure.
+The dialed connection's operation is controlled by that procedure.
 It can be served using [standard library server][4] or [fasthttp server][5]

 ## Install